LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

    To run this example, you'll need to have the :mod:`matplotlib` Python module installed.

-As you can see, the first argument of the Generator is its *path*.
+The first argument of the Generator is its *path*.
 It describes the shape of the generated signal, and is the main parameter to set when instantiating a Generator Block.
-It has to be an :obj:`~collections.abc.Iterable` (like a :obj:`list` or a :obj:`tuple`), that contains one or several :obj:`dict` with the correct keys. **Each dictionary** **represents one type of signal to generate**, and these signals are generated in the same order as the dictionaries are given.
+It has to be an :obj:`~collections.abc.Iterable` (like a :obj:`list` or a :obj:`tuple`), that contains one or several :obj:`dict` with the correct keys.
+Each dictionary represents one type of signal to generate, and these signals are generated in the same order as the dictionaries are given.
 The moment when the Generator switches to the next dictionary is usually determined by the :py:`'condition'` argument of the current dictionary, if applicable.
 After finishing the last